RyanJHamby/stock-screener/ROBINHOOD_SETUP.md

 ```

 This will:
+1. Prompt for your Robinhood password (never stored)
-1. Log in to Robinhood (will prompt for MFA if enabled)
+2. Log in to Robinhood and trigger SMS MFA to your phone
+3. Prompt for the SMS code
-2. Fetch your current positions
+4. Fetch your current positions
-3. Display formatted report:
+5. Display formatted report:
    - Ticker
    - Number of shares
    - Entry price
    - Current price
    - Unrealized P/L %
-4. Option to export to text file
+6. Option to export to text file
-5. Auto-logout
+7. Auto-logout

 ### Example Output